-If you live in North Georgia and happen to have oak trees in your neighborhood, there's a good chance you're seeing a lot of acorns this season.
-Not far away in neighboring North Carolina and Tennessee, black bears in the Great Smoky Mountains National Park wish they were so lucky.
-There, the fall crop of acorns, walnuts and other food that the bears gorge on before heading to dens to hibernate is noticeably lower than normal, according to biologists.
+For example, 2015 was a bumper crop year in Georgia, but not far away in North Carolina and Tennessee, the fall crop of acorns, walnuts and other food that bears gorge on before heading to their dens to hibernate was noticeably lower than normal, according to biologists.

-What's up with this year's feast or famine nut-producing trees?
-Why might someone in one area see an unusually heavy mast — mast is the fruit and seed volume of forest trees — and someone else living in the same general region might observe a particularly low volume?
+What's up with feast or famine nut-producing trees?
+Why would someone in one area see an unusually heavy mast — that's the fruit and seed volume of forest trees — while someone else in the same general region might not?

 When it comes to the boom-and-bust cycles of nut production, blame Mother Nature and not the trees, said Kim Coder, a professor of tree biology and health care in the Warnell School of Forestry and Natural Resources at the University of Georgia.
 "These cycles are weather-driven.
 They are also very localized."

-The primary weather factors influencing nut production, Coder said, are spring frosts, summer droughts and fall rains.
-The most important of these are spring frosts, he said.
+The primary weather factors influencing nut production are spring frosts, summer droughts and fall rains, Coder said.
+And the most important of these are spring frosts.

 A common term for those good years is "a big mast year."
 However, Coder urges people who observe nature to be careful in using the term.
 While it means a bountiful harvest of tree seeds and fruit, he stressed that it's important that people understand two things about what causes a big mast.
 One is that the weather, not the tree, is the driving force behind the harvest.
 The second is that the same harvest is not necessarily happening in equal proportions across a large blanket of the landscape.